Saturate/AKJIO/app/_pages/labs.md

 <p>Nothing here, yet!</p>

-<p>In the feature I'll put all my strange tools or links to tools here.</p>
+<p>In the future I'll put all my strange tools or links to tools here.</p>

 Right now I need to finish this site.
 It looks like ~~crap~~.